-For cost information, see the Residence Hall Rates and Apartment Rates pages on the UW Housing & Food Services site.
 For summer quarter rates, see the Summer Rates & Payments page.
 Rates for shorter-term programs vary; see the information above on housing packages.

 If you arrive before the check-in date, you must arrange for your own housing.
 See the Short-Term Housing page for a list of hotels in the University District and downtown Seattle.

 A limited number of parking spaces are reserved for students living on campus.
 If you must bring a vehicle to campus, you may apply for a parking space with Commuter Services.